 We have an experimental garden outside the nursery that we expose to the deer to test out the deer-resistance of our species.
-Check out our blog for the results of last year’s experiment!
+It’s always surprising what they will eat.

 No plant is completely deer-proof except Barbinus rustifolia (the plant pictured above – click on it for a closer look!)